New Patients (909) 277-6919

 affordable dental bridges in Claremont, CA to replace missing teeth

-In addition to strengthening a damaged tooth, bridges and crowns can be used to improve a tooth’s appearance, shape, alignment, and dental occlusion (bite).
+We can use bridges and crowns to improve a tooth’s appearance, shape, alignment, and dental occlusion or bite.
 Gaps left by missing teeth can cause the remaining teeth to shift, resulting in a bad bite.
 Bridges and crowns help prevent this from happening.

 The appearance of your smile is essential to living your best life.
 Missing or damaged teeth can cause you to hide your smile and may impact your quality of life.
 Missing teeth can also hurt your self-esteem as well as your oral health.

-Replacing missing teeth with quality dental restorations improves the function of the bite and can prevent bone loss and damage to the jaw.
+Replacing missing teeth with our quality dental restorations will improve the function of your bite.
+We can also prevent bone loss and damage to the jaw.

 Why should I replace my missing teeth using a dental bridge?

 Missing teeth can cause a number of problems including difficulty in eating, speaking, and affect the look of your smile.
-Replacing missing teeth with a dental bridge is an effective and long-lasting solution to restore your smile and improve your oral health.
+However, replacing your missing teeth with a dental bridge is an effective and long-lasting solution.

-A dental bridge can help restore your smile, improve your ability to chew food properly, prevent gum disease and reduce stress on remaining natural teeth.
+A dental bridge can improve your ability to chew food properly, prevent gum disease and reduce stress on remaining natural teeth.

 It’s important to consult with our Claremont dentist to discuss if this treatment option is right for you.
-Our dentist will be able to explain the procedure in detail as well as provide information about any potential risks associated with it.
-We will help you make an informed decision about replacing your missing teeth using a dental bridge.
+Our dentist will explain the procedure in detail, as well as provide information about any potential risks.
+We will help you make an informed decision about replacing your missing teeth using a dental bridge, so don’t hesitate to schedule a visit today.

-The dental bridge process will vary depending on the type of bridge that you need, your overall oral health, and the number and location of your missing teeth.
+The dental bridge process will vary depending on the type of bridge that you need.
+Your overall oral health and the number and location of your missing teeth also contributes to this decision.

 Types of Dental Bridges